Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Hey there!

-I heard you had some questions about cybersecurity.
+I heard you had some questions
+about cybersecurity.

 No worries.
 I got you.

 Come over here and sit with
 Awnt Truth.

 Let’s make this make sense.

 Cybersecurity
-is protecting your digital life the same way you protect your real one.
+is protecting your digital life
+the same way
+you protect your real one.

 You lock your door.
 You check who is knocking.
 And you do not hand your keys
 to strangers.

 That’s it.
 That’s the concept!

 Now let’s talk about
 what your digital life actually is.

 It’s your phone.
 Your laptop.
 Your email.
 Your accounts.
 Your money.
 Your photos.
 Your messages.

 It’s your whole routine.

 And the bad guys
 are not always genius hackers
 in a hoodie
 with dramatic music.

 Most of them are just
 running scams
 at scale.

 Same trick.
 New person.
 All day.

 They are not looking for
 the smartest person.

 They are looking for
 someone tired.
 Someone rushed.
 Someone distracted.

 And that is why
-this matters!
+this matters.

 So here is the foundation.

 Cybersecurity comes down to
 three things.

 Just three.

 First, confidentiality.

 That means
 keeping private things private.

 Passwords.
 Bank info.
 Personal photos.

-If someone who should not see it can see it, confidentiality is broken.
+If someone who should not see it
+can see it,
+confidentiality is broken.

 Second, integrity.

 That means
 keeping information accurate.

 If someone can change
 a grade,
 a payment,
 a number,
 or what a message says,
 integrity is broken.

 Third, availability.

 That means
 you can access your stuff
 when you need it.

-If a hospital system gets locked and doctors cannot pull patient files, that is availability failing.
+If a hospital system gets locked
+and doctors cannot pull patient files,
+that is availability failing.

 That is real life impact.

 Most cybersecurity work
 is just protecting
 those three things.

 And we do it with layers.

 Not panic.
 Not perfection.

 Layers.

 Strong passwords
 and a password manager.

 Two factor authentication.

 Updates.
 Backups.

 And being careful
 with links
 and attachments.

-Now here is an Awnt Truth rule that will save you.
+Now here is an Awnt Truth rule
+that will save you.

 If something feels rushed,
 stop.

 If it feels like pressure,
 stop.

 Because pressure is the trick.

 And the pause
 is the power.

-You do not have to be a hacker to protect yourself.
+You do not have to be a hacker
+to protect yourself.

 You just need habits
 that make you hard to scam.

 Alright.

 That’s enough for today.

 If this helped you,
 stay with me.

 We’re building understanding,
 not rushing perfection.

 And if you want more of this,
-liking, sharing, or subscribing helps it reach the people who need it.
+liking, sharing, or subscribing
+helps it reach
+the people who need it.

 I'll see you next time.
 We've got this.